grumpyjames/birding-almanac/features/a-200-bird-year/part-26-cape-wrath.md

   <img
     src="26-wrath-cliffs.png"
     class="figure-img img-fluid rounded"
-    alt="Not pictured: the sound of the sea."/>
+    alt="Not pictured: the sound of the sea, and the calmest form of AB1 known to science."/>
   <figcaption class="figure-caption text-center">
-    Not pictured: the sound of the sea.
+    Not pictured: the sound of the sea, and the calmest form of AB1 known to science.
   </figcaption>
 </figure>